Department : Psychological Services- Room 5A-12

 Interview process description:

 We ask that applicants set aside 4 hours to spend with us.
-Applicants will be scheduled for an individual interview, a group interview, and meet with the current intern group.
-If you are bilingual (English/Spanish) applicant you will, in addition, have a 30 minute interview and information session in English and Spanish with a faculty member to better assess skill level and interest in bilingual/bicultural work.
+Applicants will be scheduled for an individual interview, a group interview, and a meeting with the current intern group.
+If you are a bilingual (English/Spanish) applicant you will, in addition, have a 30 minute interview and information session in English and Spanish with a faculty member to better assess skill level and interest in bilingual/bicultural work.

 How to obtain application info: Visit Website